Reaper1994/supermarket-checkout/README.md

 ## Features

 - **Buy One Get One Free**: Applies to specific products.
+(Currently configured for product code 'FR1' as you will see in the config below)
 - **Bulk Discount**: Applies discounts when a minimum quantity of a product is purchased.
+(Currently configured for product code 'SR1'- when you buy 3 you get one free-  as you will see in the config below)
 - **Flexible Pricing Rules**: Configurable via a PHP configuration file.

 ## Installation